 53A.
 Infringement notices

-(1) A reference in subsection (2), (3), (5) or (7) to an “authorised person” is a reference to a person appointed under subsection (11) to be an authorised person for the purposes of the subsection in which the term is used.
+(1) A reference in subsection (2), (3), (5) or (7) to an authorised person is a reference to a person appointed under subsection (11) to be an authorised person for the purposes of the subsection in which the term is used.

 (2) An authorised person who has reason to believe that a person has committed a prescribed offence against this Act or the by-laws, other than a by-law made under section 23(23b), may, at or about the time the alleged offence is believed to have been committed, give an infringement notice to the alleged offender.